Dear Members,

 B. MEETINGS OF THE BOARD

-During the year under review, seven (7) board meetings were convened.
+During the year under review, 7 (seven) board meetings were convened.
 The intervening gap between the meetings were within the period prescribed under the Companies Act, 2013 and SEBI (Listing Obligations and Disclosures Requirements) 2015, as amended from time to time.

-Furthermore, during the year under review and as on the date of this report; the company has held three (3) Extraordinary General Meeting of members which is as detailed below:
+Furthermore, during the year under review; the company had held 1 (One) Extraordinary General Meeting of members which is as detailed below:

 C. COMMITTEES OF THE BOARD OF DIRECTORS